Become A Partner

-AT&T, Verizon delay rollout of 5G near airports as airlines warn of 'incalculable' damage to economy1/25/2022
+AT&T, Verizon delay rollout of 5G near airports as airlines warn of 'incalculable' damage to economy

 AT&T and Verizon will hold off on rolling out 5G within 2 miles of airports when the rest of their 5G networks go live Wednesday – a move lauded by the White House.